ngenworks/NGFramework/README.md

 #### A collection of utilitiy classes to help make working with a handful of Objective-C frameworks much easier.

-Current Frameworks with Convenience Classes:
+Current frameworks with convenience classes:

 * Social and Accounts (Twitter)
 * MessageUI (Email, SMS)